carbon-language/carbon-lang/docs/design/generics/details.md

     Meters as MultipliableWith(T) where .Result = Meters;
 ```

+In addition, the generated impl definition for a `like` is implicitly injected
+at the end of the (unique) source file in which the impl is first declared.
+That
+is, it is injected in the API file if the impl is declared in an API file, and
+in the sole impl file declaring the impl otherwise.

 If one `impl` declaration uses `like`, other declarations must use `like` in the
 same way to match.